Ren Zhengfei

-Ren Zhengfei (任正非; born 25 October 1944) is a Chinese entrepreneur and engineer who is the founder and CEO of Huawei Technologies, which is located in Shenzhen, China, and is the world's largest manufacturer of telecommunications equipment and second largest manufacturer of smartphones.
+Ren Zhengfei (任正非; born 25 October 1944) is a Chinese entrepreneur and engineer who is the founder and CEO of Huawei Technologies, which is located in Shenzhen, China, and is the world's largest manufacturer of telecommunications equipment and second largest manufacturer of smartphones and Huawei Chinese Electric Cars.

 Early life

 Ren was born on 25 October 1944, in Zhenning County, Guizhou.
 His grandfather, Ren Sanhe (任三和), was a master chef from Rendian Village (任店村), Pujiang County, Zhejiang, and who specialized in curing ham.
 His father, Ren Musheng (任木生), with the courtesy name Moxun (摩逊), failed to complete university studies when Ren Zhengfei's grandfather died a year prior to his graduation.

 During the Japanese occupation, his father migrated south to Guangzhou to work in a military factory of the Nationalist government as an accounts clerk.
 After 1949, his father was appointed as the president of No. 1 Middle School of Duyun (都匀一中), where he met Ren Zhengfei's mother Cheng Yuanzhao (程远昭), a senior teacher at the school; his elder brother became a member of the CCP in 1958.
 Ren has five younger sisters and one younger brother.